 The State of Minnesota maintains a 24-hour emergency number (Dept. of Public Safety Duty Officer) to report oil or chemical spills and other environmental emergencies.
 The number is 651-649-5451 or 800-422-0798.

-Information may be forwarded to the Minnesota Pollution Control Agency for investigation and clean up of chemical and biological spills (such as fertilizer or fuel) that can contaminate surface and groundwater.
+Information may be forwarded to the Minnesota Pollution Control Agency for cleanup of contaminated sites (such as fertilizer or fuel) that can affect surface and groundwater.
 For example, the MPCA Underground Storage Tank (UST) Program was created to help prevent contamination caused by leaking tanks.

 Contamination incidents related to agriculture also may be investigated and cleaned up by the Minnesota Department of Agriculture.